splunk-soar-connectors/specteropsbloodhound/README.md

 ### Configuration variables

-This table lists the configuration variables required to operate SpecterOps BloodHound.
+This table lists the configuration variables required to operate BloodHound Enterprise - SplunkSOAR.
 These variables are specified when configuring a Specterops Bloodhound asset in Splunk SOAR.

 VARIABLE | REQUIRED | TYPE | DESCRIPTION
 -------- | -------- | ---- | -----------